mnmfullmetal/savor/README.md

 * **Handling Fragmented API Documentation:** A major hurdle was the Open Food Facts (OFF) API, which is undergoing a significant overhaul.
 This resulted in documentation that was often fragmented, incomplete, or outdated.
 Discovering the correct API endpoints and data structures required significant research, with their official Slack community channels often providing the most reliable information.
 It felt less like software engineering and more like digital archaeology, dusting off old Slack messages to find the Rosetta Stone for a v1 endpoint.

-* **Complex Localisation Strategy:** Implementing support for 33 languages was a two-part challenge, which I, in my infinite wisdom, initially estimated as a "quick weekend task".
-Static UI text was managed using Django's `.po`/`.mo` files, which were auto-translated via a custom shell command using the DeepL API.
-Dynamic content (like product names) required carefully managing API requests to Open Food Facts to fetch data in the user's selected language.
+* **Complex Localisation Strategy:** Implementing support for 33 languages was a ~~two-part~~ three-part challenge.
+I, in my infinite wisdom, had initially estimated this as a "quick weekend task".
+I thought I had put this task behind me only to realise, later than I care to admit, that the dynamically generated AJAX content was still in English.
+Lucky it was a generally simple, although tedious fix.
+The first two parts involved managing static UI text with Django's `.po`/`.mo` files (auto-translated via a custom DeepL API command) and handling dynamic content by fetching localised data from the Open Food Facts API.
+The third, unexpected layer of complexity was solved by employing Django's `jsi18n` JavaScript translation catalog to finally conquer the AJAX-generated HTML.

 * **Performance & Rate Limit Balancing:** A central design challenge was ensuring the app felt fast and responsive with minimal user downtime, while simultaneously respecting the rate limits of external APIs.
 This required designing a careful data flow of retrieving, caching (in Redis), and serving data to the user efficiently.

 ## Technologies Used